2 The Basics II: Accidentals and Beats

 Example 2.6.7.
 Dotted notes subdivision

 Look at the subdivision of the dotted eighth note beat.
-Imagine how hard it would be for a musician to see six individual thirty-second notes with flags!
-Since they are beamed together, musicians skim the group and immediately know this is the subdivision of a dotted note.
+Imagine how difficult it would be for a musician to distinguish six individual thirty-second notes with flags!
+Since they are beamed together, musicians quickly recognize that this is the subdivision of a dotted note.

-We use different rhythm syllables for the rhythm number system for dotted-note divisions and subdivisions.
+We use different rhythm syllables for dotted-note divisions and subdivisions.

 Example 2.6.8.
 Dotted beat rhythm number system

-- For now, we say “1” whenever there is a note that is worth one beat or when a note falls on the first part of the beat.
+- For now, we say “1” whenever there is a note worth one beat or when a note falls on the first part of the beat.
 (Later, we will use other numbers.)

 - When a note falls on the first division, we say “la” (pronounced “lah”).